 Through all this time the oldest part of the churchyard had struggled on, with its uneven ground and rather haphazard layout; the older tombs and graves were still standing, but they fell even more into disrepair.
 By 1955 their condition was described as ‘very deplorable’, so plans were formed to remove the existing graves and generally tidy the place up.

 Tidying up a churchyard is never a simple business, and there were many complications – not least of which was that despite being the oldest part of the churchyard, and despite the 1865 Order in Council, some burials had nevertheless been allowed in this area quite recently.
-In the event the project took about 8 years to get under way and was finally completed in 1964/65, with a record of what was removed being written in a book Removal of Gravestones 1964/65 (Click on the link to see a copy, though be warned – it’s 13MB of data and may take a while to download.)
+In the event the project took about 8 years to get under way and was finally completed in 1964/65, with a record of what was removed being written in a book Gravestones Removed in 1964-5.
+(Click on the link to see a copy.)

 Most of the gravestones were relocated – but where to?
 The work was done with care [more details to come], but there is no record of where each individual gravestone actually went.
 Most were put round the walls of the churchyard, but these suffered vandalism and were eventually relocated.
 A few seem to have been placed in the Western Extension – which leads to some puzzles in understanding that part of the churchyard, since this means some of the dates are earlier than 1928.
 Others may have been placed in the Eastern part or the New Burial Ground of 1900, which again makes the dates confusing and worsens the already poor layouts.
 Where it was impossible to detect any inscription on a gravestone, the builders were instructed to use it for paving or to grind it up: most of these ended up in the rough land known as the Cherry Orchard to the north of the present Rectory.